-This course will focus on educating students with severe and multiple disabilities.
-Students will gain a working knowledge of designing collaborative educational services, partnering with parents and families, designing and adapting the curriculum, educating students with physical disabilities and multiple disabilities, sensory disabilities, and other special health care needs.
+This course focuses on educating students with severe and multiple disabilities, including physical disabilities, multiple disabilities, sensory disabilities, and other special health care needs.
+Emphasis will be placed on building trauma-informed classrooms, designing collaborative educational services, partnering with parents and families, designing and adapting the curriculum.
 This course requires clinical observation and practicum experience of a classroom that serves students with severe and multiple disabilities.
 This course is designed for the K-12 comprehensive licensure pathway.
 This course also requires the student to obtain First Aid/CPR Certification.
 Same as SPE 583.